alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 Everyone gets stuck on puzzles.
 The question is what to do about it.

+#### Check your work.

+I have seen so, *so* many times where a puzzle was stuck because of a silly mistake. **Check your work.** Cannot overstate this enough.
+I know one friend who's joked that their puzzle solving tips guide would just be "check your work" repeated 50 times.

-1. Do a different puzzle.
+#### Do a different puzzle.

 There's no shame in abandoning a puzzle for now and coming back to it later.
 It's very easy to tunnel vision too hard on a problem.

 However, there is a certain art to this.
 Puzzles are normally done in teams.
-If you abandon a puzzle, it's good to make a clean copy of the sheet, where you organize and explain the work done so far.
-In this clean copy, you should try to remove all the speculative half-baked ideas you had.
-Given that you're stuck, it's more likely you're in the wrong rabbit hole, and you should try to avoid biasing future solvers into the same rabbit hole.
-If those future solvers come to the same conclusions you did, then you can treat it as evidence you're on the right track.
+If you abandon a puzzle, it's good to make a clean copy of your sheet first.
+Keep your scratch work as is, but in the clean copy, organize your work and explain what you've found.
+Importantly, *remove all the speculative half-baked ideas you had.*

-2. Check your work.

-I have seen so, *so* many times where a puzzle was stuck because of a silly mistake. **Check your work.** Cannot overstate this enough.
+Given that you're stuck on the puzzle, it's more likely you're half-baked ideas are wrong, and you should avoid biasing future solvers into the same rabbit hole.

-3. Look for unused information
+#### Look for unused information

-Not all puzzles will use all channels of information, but most puzzles will try to do so.
+Most puzzles will try to use all channels of information they can, and will not have extraneous info.
+That doesn't mean every puzzle will use 100% of its info, but it's the first place to look.
 Try enumerating everything that has and hasn't been used yet.

-4. Look for missing information.
+#### Look for missing information

 To me, this is slightly distinct from unused information.
 Unused information is when you know there are aspects of the puzzle dataset you haven't used yet.
 Missing information is when the information